klaytn/metaverse-knowledge-kit/docs/klaytn-contracts/dao-contracts/introduction.md

 ## How does a DAO work? <a id="How do DAO’s work"></a>

-SSmart contracts enable the programming of the functions of a DAO, including governance abilities such as proposing, voting, and finalizing proposals.
+Smart contracts enable the programming of the functions of a DAO, including governance abilities such as proposing, voting, and finalizing proposals.
 These functionalities are readily available on the blockchain and are executed by members of the community, not by a central authority.

 DAO members usually invest their funds in the form of tokens to achieve a common goal.
 These tokens represent their proportional voting rights, and some DAOs give members with a higher token count more voting power.
 When majority of the stakeholders support a proposal, it is automatically executed through a code that is triggered.
 This approach is generally seen as positive since members with more significant financial stakes in the DAO are more motivated to act in its best interests.